Azure Miles Records ~ The Music of Michael Robinson

 having spent much of that time focusing on recording nineteen CDs consisting

-of music I composed between 1985 and 1994, and programming, recording, and releasing
+of music I composed between 1985 and 1994, together with programming, recording and releasing

 took considerable will power for me to begin my composition, but I gradually